PeteJames21/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 Write a Bash script that displays the time for 12 hours and 59 minutes:
 - display hours from 0 to 12
 - display minutes from 1 to 59

+## 8-for_ls
+Write a Bash script that displays:
+- The content of the current directory
+- In a list format
+- Where only the part of the name after the first dash is displayed